 Virtual Admissions Receptions

-Many boarding schools are offering virtual admissions receptions during the pandemic of 2020 & 2021.
-These are similar in form and function to the kind of online admissions receptions colleges and universities do.
+Many boarding schools offer virtual admissions receptions.
+These receptions are similar in form and function to online admissions receptions colleges and universities do.
 These typically take place during the summer and spring.
-Ask the Admissions Staff at the boarding schools in which you are interested.
+Ask the Admissions Staff at the boarding schools you are interested in for details of an event near you.

 Learning About The School